DSC-SPIDAL/harp/Hands-on.md

 This hands-on includes two tasks

-* Write a Harp-DAAL K-means program by using Java API
+* Write a Harp-DAAL K-means program by using Java API (8 steps)
-* Run and tune Harp-DAAL K-means from an image clustering application via python API
+* Run and tune Harp-DAAL K-means from an image clustering application via python API (5 steps)

 Users are supposed to get an access to a machine with sudo permission and pre-installed docker environment.

-## Environment Setups
+## Prerequisites

+### Download Docker Image and launch Container Instance

 Execute the two commands to load in docker image and launch a container instance.
 ```bash